Can You Plagiarize Yourself by Knocking Out Two Assignments with One Paper?

 • Do not publish an edited or paraphrased version of the previously published material as a new essay.

-By submitting edited or paraphrased previously published work, you’ll violate not only policies regarding self-plagiarism but also copyright laws.
+By submitting edited or paraphrased previously published work, you’ll violate policies regarding self-plagiarism and copyright laws.
 Plagiarism covers both words and ideas, and by repeating the same ideas even in different words, you can end up with copyright infringement accusations.
-Ensure that paper won’t bring such outcomes by referring to plagiarism checker for students.
+Ensure that the paper won’t bring such outcomes by referring to a plagiarism checker for students.

 • Ask for help if you cannot decide whether your work contains self-plagiarism or not.

-Although in many cases you plagiarize yourself deliberately, trying to knock out two or more assignments with only one paper, sometimes self-plagiarism is unintentional.
-For instance, one may include some ideas into the essay without recalling that these same ideas have already been presented in the other paper written some time ago.
+Although you often plagiarize yourself deliberately, trying to knock out two or more assignments with only one paper, sometimes self-plagiarism is unintentional.
+For instance, one may include some ideas into the essay without recalling that these ideas were already presented in the other paper written some time ago.
 To avoid such occurrences, check the paper for plagiarism.

 Getting Rid of Self-Plagiarism with EduBirdie

 Now, you know what self-plagiarism is, how it occurs, and how it affects study.
-Although self-plagiarism accusation can harm academic career significantly, we’ve provided tips you may use to efficiently avoid this kind of academic misconduct.
+Although self-plagiarism accusations can harm academic careers significantly, we’ve provided tips you may use to avoid this kind of academic misconduct efficiently.

 Get help with essay